Lone Star Series: 1962: Texas has its first major league team, the Colt .45s

 The first serious proposal to bring big league baseball to Texas came in the late 1950s with the planned Continental League, in which charter franchises were granted for both Dallas-Fort Worth and Houston.
 Ultimately, the Continental League never played a game, but only because the established leagues responded by granting two expansion franchises each.
-One of the new teams was the Houston Colt .45's, who joined the National League in 1962.
+One of the new teams was the Houston Colt .45s, who joined the National League in 1962.

 The Colt .45's played in Colt Stadium for the first three years of existence, fighting against hot and humid weather and outrageously large mosquitoes, which also had an effect on the fans.
 Unbelievably, they did not play a Sunday night baseball game at home until June 9, 1963, which was also the major leagues' first Sunday night game.
 The Astros, as they came to be with the new all-weathered Harris County Domed Stadium, really did not have a strong rivalry with any team in the NL, except for the St. Louis Cardinals and later on the Cincinnati Reds and Atlanta Braves.

 During the planning of the second wave of expansion in the big leagues in 1968, the National League considered putting a new team in the Dallas–Fort Worth area by an overwhelming majority of its owners.
 However, Judge Roy Hofheinz did not want it to happen or allow it because he owned all the television and radio rights in Texas for Astros ballgames.
 The other owners were in favor, except Hofheinz, of having a rivalry approaching the intensity of the Dodgers–Giants rivalry in the Senior Circuit.
 San Diego and Montreal were selected instead.
 The Dallas–Fort Worth area had to wait four more years for a team to arrive when the Senators (see below) moved to Arlington, Texas.
 It would be another 32 years before there was a meeting between the Rangers and Astros.